 Personally, I love the VentAire bottles by Playtex because they are easy to clean, and their angled design helps prevent the baby from ingesting too much extra air.

-Spoiler alert: You will be washing a crapload of bottles in the first six months of your baby’s life.
+Spoiler alert: If you’re formula feeding, you will be washing a crapload of bottles in the first six months of your baby’s life.

 At the very least, you need a bottle brush (I used this one), but it’s worth grabbing a few extra items to make this process as painless as possible.